pokt-network/docs/content/node/_index.md

 These details are mostly for "intermediate" node runners, who are familiar with running full nodes and have the knowledge required to avoid getting lost.
 If you would like a more beginner's tutorial, visit [Zero To Node](/node/tutorials/zero-to-node/).
 You may also want to explore [node-hosting services](/node/hosting-services/).

-Want to understand the economics of running a node before you dive in?
+Want to understand the economics of running a Pocket node before you dive in?
 Read about [Node Economics](/learn/economics/nodes/).

-Read our guide to decide whether you want your nodes to be operated with [custodial staking or non-custodial staking](/node/staking/).
+Read our guide to decide whether you want your Pocket nodes to be operated with [custodial staking or non-custodial staking](/node/staking/).

 For a no-frills guide to commands, you should head over to [Pocket Core](https://github.com/pokt-network/pocket-core/) on GitHub.